canonical/lxd/doc/storage.md

 ### ZFS

+ - When LXD creates a ZFS pool, compression is enabled by default.
  - Uses ZFS filesystems for images, then snapshots and clones to create containers and snapshots.
  - Due to the way copy-on-write works in ZFS, parent filesystems can't be removed until all children are gone.
 As a result, LXD will